 These gluten-free and 100% whole grain mini Irish cream cheesecakes feature a simple and totally from scratch chocolate cookie crust!
 Can be made with gluten-free, all-purpose flour or whole wheat flour.

 I posted these mini Irish Cream cheesecakes three years ago but after recently stumbling across the recipe and seeing that I used an Oreo cookie as the crust, I decided to revisit them.

 So I created a totally from scratch Oreo cookie crust.
 You just mix together flour, cocoa powder, sugar, salt and butter.
 SO easy.
 It tastes exactly the same as a regular Oreo cookie crust, if not better, and it doesn’t have any funky ingredients.
 Victory was mine! :D

-Because I was so excited after the whole wheat version came out, I decided to try a gluten-free and grain-free version with buckwheat flour (which is also 100% whole grain, by the way!) and it was just as delicious.
+Because I was so excited after the whole wheat version came out, I decided to try a gluten-free version with buckwheat flour (which is also 100% whole grain, by the way!) and it was just as delicious.